brotatotes/bht-automation/bht gen 1/Matthew/Chapter 9/Matthew 9 33 bht.md

 ### John Gill:
 1. "The cause of his dumbness being removed, the effect ceased, and the man spake as he did before, and as other men do."
 2. "The devil not being able to bear his presence, much less withstand his power: but as soon as Christ had set his eyes upon the man possessed by him, and had given him orders to be gone, he immediately went out."
-3. "The multitude marvelled, saying, it was never so seen in Israel...referring not to this miracle only, but to all the rest he had just wrought."
+3. "The vast crowds of people... were surprised; and declared very frankly, that though many wonderful things had been done in Israel, in times past, by Moses, Elijah, Elisha, and others, yet never were such things seen, or heard, or known of, as were done by Christ."

 ### John Wesley:
-1. "The phrase 'even in Israel' suggests that despite the abundance of miracles and divine interventions witnessed by the Israelites, they still struggled with doubt and unbelief.
-It serves as a reminder that even those who have experienced God's power firsthand can still falter in their faith."
+1. "The phrase 'even in Israel' suggests that despite witnessing numerous miracles and wonders, the people of Israel still struggled with doubt and unbelief."

-2. "The mention of 'so many wonders' highlights the extraordinary acts of God that the Israelites had witnessed throughout their history.
-It emphasizes the magnitude of God's power and the extent to which He had revealed Himself to His chosen people."
+2. "This verse reminds us that even when we have experienced God's faithfulness in the past, we can still find ourselves questioning His power and provision in the present."

-3. "This verse serves as a cautionary reminder that familiarity with God's miracles does not guarantee unwavering faith.
-It challenges us to examine our own hearts and recognize the tendency to doubt, even in the midst of witnessing God's miraculous works."
+3. "It serves as a sobering reminder that familiarity with God's works does not guarantee unwavering faith, and that we must continually seek to cultivate a heart of trust and reliance on Him."

 ## Generation Details